davidelbe/david.elbe.me/_posts/2015-05-25-different-types-of-programmers.md

 ## 1. MacGyver

-The guy who will understand and fix your problems fast.
-He does not care about code quality much, and will never fix any indentation errors in other people's code.
-He will use duct tape if he has to.
+The one who will understand and fix your problems fast.
+She does not care about code quality much, and will never fix any indentation errors in other people's code.
+She will use duct tape if he has to.

-Can actually write good code from time to time, and is happy when other people is refactoring his code for him - as long as it works just as good afterwards.
+Can actually write good code from time to time, and is happy when other people is refactoring her code for her - as long as it works just as good afterwards.

 The whole app will be hard to fix if this person ever goes away.
 Always delivers faster than anyone expects, and always makes the customer and managers happy.